 The list allows you to quickly find a unit that’s right for your purposes, check the price and buy it if you’d like to, and get on with your day.
 Choose the links for further research on their product page too and to see what verified buyers have to say about each model.

-Note on square foot coverage: We give square foot coverage estimates by on US DOE ratings, explained later.
-This give a more accurate idea of how many square feet the unit can serve.
+Note on square foot coverage: We give square foot coverage estimates based on US DOE ratings, explained later.
+This gives a more accurate idea of how many square feet the unit can serve.
 Most descriptions over-estimate coverage area.